 Jesus laid the foundation.

 Jesus inaugurated the Kingdom of God, and along with his teachings, Jesus began to establish the culture of the Kingdom of God.
 Pause and think about that.
 Jesus has done the foundational work of establishing a reality of the culture of the Kingdom of God (here and now) and invited people to change their thinking and come into it.
 That’s epic; that’s good news!
 The good news is this – We don’t have to go to heaven to experience the culture of the Kingdom of God.
-Jesus inaugurated His Kingdom, and we can lean into and experience a reality of it here and now.
+Jesus inaugurated His Kingdom, and we can lean into and experience the reality of it here and now.
 Somebody– Shout!

 ” A culture of honor is necessary to sustain pleasant, joyful, and fruitful long-term relationships.”Dele Okuwobi